LovelyHaRa/Make-Up-HaRa/README.md

 - Dark Theme
 - WIKI (CRUD)
 - My Page (Change Name / Password, Activity Logs)
+- Local Search (Total / Wiki / Blog)

 ##### To Do List

-- Search
-- Barcode / QRcode Maker
 - To Do List For User
-- Shopping Search
-- Trending Search keywords list